Not for the Kiddies

 COSTLY VENTURE …This Sikorsky S-29A (left), repainted to represent a German Gotha bomber, would crash into the California hills during filming (right), killing mechanic Phil Jones, who failed to bail out along with the pilot.
 (Northrop Grumman)

-GEE WHIZ…The media often reported on the progress of the film, such as in this May 1930 article in Modern Mechanics that detailed a $1 million sequence in which a fighter dives his plane into the top of a Zeppelin, causing it to explode and crash to earth.
+GEE WHIZ…The media often reported on the progress of the film, such as in this May 1930 article in Modern Mechanics and Inventions that detailed a $1 million sequence in which a fighter dives his plane into the top of a Zeppelin, causing it to explode and crash to earth.
 (Modern Mechanix)

 We skip ahead briefly to the Aug.
 30 issue, in which “The Talk of Town” featured a mini profile of Howard Hughes and his film.
 Note how Hughes’s extravagance is described through his frequent use of long-distance telephone calls:

-A STAR IS BORN…19-year-old Jean Harlow and Ben Lyon in Hell’s Angels (1930); at right, Harlow and Howard Hughes at the premiere of the film.
+A STAR IS BORN…19-year-old Jean Harlow and Ben Lyon in 1930’s Hell’s Angels.
 (IMDB/Pinterest)

 * * *